November 24, 2014 February 18, 2023

 Efreet – Each 4th round of the fight, Kus’Bhid cheat casts Efreet instead of the Revenant.
 The 90% weakness stacks with a trained Efreet weakness.

 Despite the number of cheats, Kus’Bhid still isn’t anything special in the way of tactics.
 Focus on blading up, feinting the boss, and smacking the enemy side with an AoE, and you’ll be done long before his cheats become important.

 If you want to be really safe, have your hitter go last, and have some player before them carry a Cleanse Charm TC.
 On the off chance his 4th round Efreet gets your hitter if your group is 2nd, you’ll cleanse the weakness.

 Fight 3 – Mob: Ravenous Tooth

 Another Ravenous Tooth mob fight.
-These guys are pretty much the same as the first.
+These guys are pretty much the same as the first, with 1,515 health.
 Blade up and take them down to free the next set of Manders.